-Funding Shortfall May Explain Why Detroit Flooding is More Devastating than in Neighboring Windsor
+Funding Shortfall May Explain Why Detroit Flooding is More Devastating than in Neighboring Windsor (AUDIO)

 Heavy rains and recent flooding in the metro Detroit area have even our Canadian neighbors wondering: why is flooding so different, and more disastrous, on the U.S. side of the river?